Conducting Inspections with DroneDeploy

 Screenshot 2025-02-28 at 4.13.01 PM.png

-Field Notes will appear as open on all maps until they are closed.
+• Field Notes appear as open on all maps until they are closed.

-Clicking on any field note within the list will open more information about that field note.
-However, the information you see will depend upon what viewing mode you are in and when the field notes were created.
+• Clicking on any Field Note within the list opens more information about that Field Note.
+However, the information you see depends on what viewing mode you are in and when the Field Notes were created.

 Screenshot 2025-02-28 at 4.14.10 PM.png

-Once you’ve confirmed that a field note has been resolved, you can change its status from ‘Open’ to ‘Closed.’
-This will cause the field note marker to appear gray on the map.
+Once you’ve confirmed that a Field Note has been resolved, you can change its status from Open to Closed.
+This causes the Field Note marker to appear gray on the map.

 Automatically Generate a Field Note Report

 Easily share the results of your inspection with your team by automatically generating an inspection report.
-The inspection report includes the map locations of all of the field notes so that workers can easily find where each field note is, as well as close-up imagery and all of the field note details they need to address.
+The inspection report includes the map locations of all the Field Notes so that workers can easily find where each one is, as well as close-up imagery and all the Field Note details they need to address.

 Untitled design.png

-To view the Field Note report, go to the "Report" section.
-You'll see a printable report of all of the field notes created for that project.
+1. To view the Field Note report, go to the Report section.
+You'll see a printable report of all the Field Notes created for that project.

 Screenshot 2025-02-21 at 4.05.36 PM.png

-If you want to report only a subset of all field notes -- for example, only open field notes or field notes of a particular type -- you can use the filters in the sidebar to customize your report.
+2. If you want to report only a subset of all Field Notes—for example, only open Field Notes or Field Notes of a particular type—you can use the filters in the sidebar to customize your report.

 Screenshot 2025-02-21 at 4.09.37 PM.png

-Have an integration with BIM 360 or Procore?
-Learn more about how you leverage drawing and issue syncing with these integrations.
+If you have an integration with BIM 360 or Procore, learn more about how to leverage drawing and issue syncing with these integrations.

 Articles in this section